Human Anatomy Science for Kids : Homeschool Science

 HUMAN ANATOMY RESOURCES:

-http://medtropolis.com/virtual-body/ – LOVE This one for Visual Learners!
-This one comes in English or Spanish, and has narrated portions for those with reading difficulties – Animations of the human body recommended for middle school or
+Kids Health How the Body Works – LOVE This one for Visual Learners!
+This one has narrations for those with reading difficulties – Animations of the human body.
+They have sections for parents, teens, or kids, so it’s recommended for just about any student.

-Here’s another great one for visual learners – http://www.getbodysmart.com/ – Offered by McGraw-Hill, this site includes visuals and explanations that are straightforward.
+Here’s another great one for visual learners – Get Body Smart – This site includes visuals and explanations that are straightforward.
+It covers all of the systems of the body.
 It is a fun & interesting site to explore.

-I LOVE this one for visual learners!! http://www.innerbody.com/htm/body.html It has animations of different body systems, is colorful, and detailed.
+Inner Body – I LOVE this one for visual learners!!
+It has animations of different body systems, is colorful, and detailed.
+It’s a site by Humana, so it’s of great quality too.

 http://www.visiblebody.com/ – This site has really GOOD images of photographic quality.
 They aren’t photographs, but are very realistic drawings that depict different aspects of the human body.
 This is a great, visually rich resource site.

-http://www.hhmi.org/biointeractive/vlabs/index.html – Be a Lab Scientist!
-Interactive labs.
+https://www.biointeractive.org/classroom-resources – Be a Lab Scientist!
+Interactive labs online on a variety of topics.